Professor Rajiv Padhye is the Director, Centre for materials Innovation and Future Fashion (CMIFF) at the School of Fashion and Textiles.

 Rajiv has completed number of funded research projects worth $ 8.3 million as a chief investigator mainly with Defence Materials Technology Centre, Victorian Government, Australian Wool Innovation and other industry partners.

-Rajiv was involved in designing, making and assessing various textile products for army, police, fire-fighters and sports applications.
-Recently with CSIRO he worked on Nano-fibre drug delivery system.
+Rajiv was involved in designing, making and assessing various textile products for army, police and fire-fighters uniforms and sports applications to enhance performans aqnd comfort.
+He has worked with CSIRO nad RMIT STEM on Nano-fibre drug delivery systems, tissue engineeringb and other mediacl applications.

 Rajiv has three joint Patents and a commercialisation agreement.
 He holds two joint patents on “Soft Ballistic fabric” and “Deployable air bags” and two commercialisation agreement one with GRT Pty ltd on Abrasion resistive fabric in sports application and second with Bruck Textiles on Application of sensors in fire fighter’s uniform.